steveseguin/chromicast/readme.md

 numpy>=1.14.0
 ```

-and you'll need the NDI SDK and the following, which requires building.
+and you'll need the NDI SDK and the following, which requires compiling.
 ```
 https://github.com/buresu/ndi-python
 ```

-If you want to try building, this is Kinda the idea.
-Good luck.
+After that, you can run with just python as a script, or you can compile into an app.
+If you want to try building Chromicast, the following is the basic idea, but good luck!
+Dependencies are a pain to sort out well.

 # macOS Build
 ```